A Charlie Brown Christmas (soundtrack): Recording and production

-The recording process for "Christmas Time Is Here", originally titled "Snow Waltz," was characterized by meticulous attention to detail as Guaraldi and his trio worked through multiple takes to achieve a balance between the song's inherent melancholy and a warm, inviting tone.
-The final instrumental version (#6, Take 2), which lasted six minutes, was selected for the soundtrack album.
-Later, a choral rendition featuring lyrics hastily penned by producer Lee Mendelson in approximately 15 minutes was recorded by the St. Paul's Episcopal Church choir.
-This choir, under the direction of Barry Mineah, had previously collaborated with Guaraldi during his 1965 jazz mass performance at Grace Cathedral.
-The choir's role in the special, which included performances of "Christmas Time Is Here" and Felix Mendelssohn's "Hark!
-The Herald Angels Sing", was integral to the authenticity of the Peanuts universe.
+"Christmas Time Is Here", originally titled "Snow Waltz", was first recorded as an instrumental.
+The final album take runs approximately six minutes.
+A vocal version, with lyrics by Mendelson, was later recorded by the St. Paul's Episcopal Church choir.
+The choir, directed by Barry Mineah, had previously performed with Guaraldi at Grace Cathedral.
+Its recordings for the special included "Christmas Time Is Here" and Felix Mendelssohn's "Hark!
+The Herald Angels Sing".
+The broadcast version of "Christmas Time Is Here (Vocal)", which runs 2:23, was not included on the original album and appears in the 1965 print with the opening Coca-Cola sponsorship segment.

-The recording sessions, held at Fantasy Studios in late autumn 1965, spanned three sessions over two weeks and often extended late into the night, leading to the involvement of different children at each session due to some parents' refusal to allow their children to return.
-Mineah's pursuit of perfection contrasted with Mendelson and Guaraldi's desire for a more natural sound, resulting in the use of a slightly off-key version of "Hark!
-The Herald Angels Sing" in the final cut.
-In addition to their musical contributions, the children recorded dialogue for the special's closing scene, joyfully exclaiming, "Merry Christmas, Charlie Brown!"
-The children were compensated with five dollars each for their participation.
-One choir member, Candace Hackett Shively, became an elementary school teacher and fondly recalled the recording sessions, including post-session ice cream outings, which she shared with her students every holiday season.
+The children's vocal sessions took place at Fantasy Studios in late autumn 1965.
+The sessions were spread across multiple evenings, and different children were used because some parents did not permit their children to return for later recording dates.
+Mineah sought a polished choral performance, while Mendelson and Guaraldi preferred a more natural sound.
+The final special used a slightly off-key performance of "Hark!
+The Herald Angels Sing".
+The children also recorded the closing line, "Merry Christmas, Charlie Brown!"
+They were paid five dollars each.
+One choir member, Candace Hackett Shively, later became an elementary school teacher and recalled sharing memories of the sessions with her students during the holidays.